Craig Cygler: Junior Playing career

-Senior Playing Career
+Senior Playing career

 Cygler began his senior career playing for Cairns Brothers club in 1991 in the u18 division and made his A grade debut in 1992.
 He was part of the Cairns Brothers premiership winning side of 2000 in the Cairns District Rugby League competition.
-He played with Cairns Brothers from 1991-2000., beating Kangaroos and scoring a goal.
+He played with Cairns Brothers from 1991 to 2000., beating Kangaroos and scoring a goal.
 From 1993 to 1995 he played for the Cairns Foley Shield team, and in 1996 made his debut for the Cairns Cyclones in the Queensland Cup.

-Representative Playing Career
+Representative Playing career

 Cygler became one of seven Australian citizens who, thanks to his Russian heritage, received the right to play for the Russian national side at the 2000 Rugby League World Cup.
 For Russia, he played two matches in the tournament.

 After retirement

 He is currently the director of the fuel and energy company NQpetro.

 Background

 Cygler was born in Woree, Australia.